How the game works.

 Guests climb a leaderboard that keeps moving — line, then double line, then blackout.
 Everyone can still chase a higher milestone as the night goes on.

-Multi-hour events where you want guests engaged the whole time, with prizes at each milestone.
+Multi-hour events where you want guests engaged the whole time.

 Who confirms the win.